Sett-0/Image-Cutter/README.md

 ## Why?
 I have a friend who likes to do painting and has a simple printer.
 So they asked for an app to split pictures into pieces to print them on A4 paper, then stitch them back together on a canvas and use it to learn to draw better. \
-So the main point of the app is to split the image using the sizes of the painter canvas and A4 paper.
+So the main point of the app is to split the image using the sizes of the canvas and A4 paper.
 ## Gallery
 <img src="main.png" align="center"/>